juswaa101/LaravelSentry/README.md

     By default, Laravel uses the `sync` queue driver, which executes jobs immediately.
 If you want to use a different queue driver, such as `database` or `redis`, update the `QUEUE_CONNECTION` variable in the `.env` file.

+8. Set up the storage link:

+    Laravel requires a symbolic link to the `public/storage` directory to access uploaded files.
+Run the following command to create the symbolic link:

+    ```bash
+    php artisan storage:link
+    ```

-8. Run the queue jobs:
+9. Run the queue jobs:

     To process queued jobs, run the following command: